appsemble/appsemble/docs/guide/basic-app.md

 ## Empty app

-The empty app has two pages.
-On each page, an `action-button` block is rendered.
+The newly created app has two pages.
+On each page, an [`action-button`](../blocks/action-button) block is rendered.

 The icon on the button is specified in the block parameters.
 Because each block type has different functionalities, they also accept different types of parameters.